aimhubio/aim/docs/source/concepts/QL_basics.md

 AimQL filters the tracked metadata using **python expression**.
 Think of it as a python if statement over everything you have tracked.
-Hence, nearly any python compatible expression is available with [security restrictions](#security-restrictions) in place.
+Hence, nearly any python compatible expression is available with [some restrictions](#security-restrictions) in place.

 The data is saved as diff types of entities (e.g. `run`, `metric`).
 The search queries are written against these entities.
 When iterating over entities the python expression is evaluated in a Boolean context.
 When the value is _"truthy"_, then the current entity is yielded.
 Otherwise the entity is skipped over.